justudin/selfcare-apps/README.md

 # selfcare-apps
-An implementation of Self-Care Prediction for Children with Disability
+An implementation of Self-Care Prediction for Children with Disability.
+For the details, please read the following paper:

+Syafrudin, M.; Alfian, G.; Fitriyani, N.L.; Anshari, M.; Hadibarata, T.; Fatwanto, A.; Rhee, J. A Self-Care Prediction Model for Children with Disability Based on Genetic Algorithm and Extreme Gradient Boosting. *Mathematics* 2020, 8, 1590.
+DOI: https://doi.org/10.3390/math8091590

 ## Install Anaconda
 Download and install anaconda: https://www.anaconda.com/products/individual